ortus-docs/commandbox-docs/developing/commands/using_parameters.md

 If, from the same directory, you passed `testsite/foo/bar/../../`, you would still get `C:\sandbox\testSite` as the path.

-> **warn** Path resolution follows the users' OS rules, not CFML rules.
+> **Warning** Path resolution follows the users' OS rules, not CFML rules.
 Ex, any path starting with a forward slash will be considered absolute on Unix, but relative to the CWD on Windows.